Chetan51423/Crav-Cart/Readme.md

 -> entery point --> index.html <br>

 11) Functions of Parcel / How our react App works and how all things goes behind the seen<br>
--> when we ignite our react app tgere is lot mantyy things are working together to make our react app run!<br>
+-> when we ignite our react app there is lot mantyy things are working together to make our react app run!<br>
 In background we have<br>
 -> dev-dependencies<br>
 -> dependencies<br>